 To reserve a tour, please pay a 40% advance through bank transfer, Easy Paisa, or Jazz Cash for local tourists.

-We will send you a trip payment receipt or ticket proof to your email.
+We will send you a trip payment receipt or proof of ticket to your email.
 You will pay the remaining amount at the start of the trip.
 Happy traveling!

 It is a wonderful tourist attraction in tranquil regions.
 While Swat Valley is renowned for its lush mountains, flowing River Swat, and stunning lakes, Kumrat Valley provides the perfect finishing touch with its river and beautiful woodlands.